 This is a great dish to freeze and they are a great make-ahead meal.
 Once they are completely baked, let them cool off prior to freezing.
-Once cooled, simply transfer them in an airtight container and freeze for up to 3 months.
+Once cooled, simply transfer them to an airtight container and freeze for up to 3 months.

-To reheat, first thaw them in the fridge overnight and then bake in the oven at 350°F for about 10 minutes, or until heated through.
+To reheat, first, thaw them in the fridge overnight and then bake in the oven at 350°F for about 10 minutes, or until heated through.

 - For a festive look, chose a rainbow of large sweet bell peppers to stuff.

 - Cover tightly with foil and bake for about 40 minutes.
 Then, uncover and cook for another 10-15 minutes.

 - To ensure they are thoroughly cooked, use an instant-read thermometer into the center of a pepper.
 The recommended internal temperature should be 165 degrees F for ground turkey.
 For other meats such as ground beef, pork or lamb internal temperature should be a minimum of 160 degrees F.

 - You can also pre-cook the meat, and use it for fillings.

 - Brown rice can be replaced with another quick-cooking grain.
 Try quinoa or even orzo.

 - For cheese lovers, sprinkle some shredded cheese on top during the last 5 minutes of baking.

 - Similarly, sprinkle a handful of chopped fresh oregano or parsley over each pepper before serving.